ywliu722/Intro._to_A.I.-Spring_2020/Lab #3/README.md

 You can modify the size of the mine map and the number of mines easily by change the value of "define" in the first few line of the code.
+And I can't find a better way to generate new clauses without using so many loops in GenerateClause().